podonoghue/DigitalLabBoard/Code_Design/KinetisBootloaderApp/README.md

 # Booloader for DigitalLabBoard

-This is a windows application to work with the bootloader.
+This is a GUI application to work with the bootloader.